bas19/travel-guide/README.md

 A simple travel guide application.
 The codebase setup is like a monolithic but it uses a backend API to support other single page applications in the future.
 It uses a service pattern to cater to other third-party API.

-The frontend UI is built on VueJS.The UI is a simple one but with a modal popup for information.
+The frontend UI is built on VueJS, it is a simple one with a modal popup for information.
 It is responsive and easy to use.

 ## Steps to run the app via CLI